sam-myers/omnirss/README.md

 ![architecture](https://user-images.githubusercontent.com/5410234/160204775-f5efb737-ce6a-4698-a603-6bc159f56608.png)

 Backend is hosted in [Render](https://render.com/).
-- Performance issues on current free plan, need to plan upgrade

 Redis is hosted in [Upstash](https://upstash.com/).
-- Happy with performance, nowhere close to reaching free tier limit

 Secrets are hosted in [Doppler](https://doppler.com/).
-- Happy so far.

 ### Deploy to Production